boltlabs-inc/libzkchannels/README.md

 See the `intermediary_payment_basics_works()` unit test in `src/lib.rs` for more details.

-## Bidirectional Payment Channels using MPC techniques
+## Payment Channels using MPC techniques

 ### Channel Setup and Key Generation